SanjayRavindran/Asrock_H61M_s1_plus/README.md

  - ***i3-3220 with Intel HD 2500 iGPU*** (use iMac13,1 SMBIOS If you use i3 processors.
 Does not work beyond 10.15.x)
    - Update 03/11/2020 Changed to iMac15,1 to run BigSur Stable Update as mentioned in [Dortania Guide](https://dortania.github.io/OpenCore-Install-Guide/config.plist/ivy-bridge.html#platforminfo "Dortania Guide")
+   - Updated to BigSur without any issues.
+Seems to work fine.(just installed.
+May have some problems.)

 - ***4 GB 1600 MHz DDR3 RAM***